nosyarlin/CNN-SG/README.md

 ```

 ## Usage
 Move your images to data/images folder.
-After that, update labels.csv with the correct labels for each image. labels.csv should be in the following format
+After that, update labels.csv inside the data directory with the correct labels for each image. labels.csv should be in the following format
 ```
-Filename,SpeciesCode
+FileName,SpeciesCode
 <filename>.jpg,<label>
 <filename>.jpg,<label>
 <filename>.jpg,<label>
 ```

+For the following steps, run from the src directory.

 Verify that your images are all valid using the following command
 ```